Skip to main content Accessibility

 Neo-Nazi

 Neo-Nazi groups share a hatred for Jews and a love for Adolf Hitler and Nazi Germany.
-While they also hate other minorities, gays and lesbians and even sometimes Christians, they perceive “the Jew” as their cardinal enemy.
+While they also hate nonwhite people, LGBTQ people and even sometimes Christians, they perceive “the Jew” as their cardinal enemy.

 Top Takeaways

-Much of the momentum behind the neo-Nazi movement today continues to come from smaller, more decentralized cadres and online social networks with a terroristic focus.
-Still, these groups, which embrace a tactic known as white power accelerationism, have proven to be susceptible to the same disruptions from law enforcement, journalists and activists throughout 2020 and into 2022, as the more traditional membership-based organizations they claimed were outmoded.
+Smaller, more decentralized cadres and online social networks with a terroristic focus continue to animate the neo-Nazi movement’s imagination.
+On platforms such as Telegram, neo-Nazis and white nationalists who embrace a tactic known as white power accelerationism have proven to be susceptible to the same disruptions from law enforcement, journalists and activists throughout 2020 and into 2023, as the more traditional membership-based organizations they claimed were outmoded.

 Key Moments

-For the past few years – and even more so after the insurrection on Jan.
-6, 2021 – American lawmakers have pushed for additional legislation governing domestic terrorism, citing several neo-Nazi groups tracked by the Southern Poverty Law Center.
+For the past few years – and even more so after the Jan.
+6, 2021, insurrection – American lawmakers have pushed for more legislation governing domestic terrorism, citing several neo-Nazi groups tracked by the Southern Poverty Law Center.
 Though this legislative pressure has ebbed and flowed since early 2021, it nevertheless represents one of numerous points of pressure for the white power movement, which includes, but is not limited to, its neo-Nazi wing.
-These include attention from journalists, academics, nongovernmental organizations, activists and opposition researchers as well, which has left much of the movement weak, paranoid and unable to mobilize.

 For decades, most visible neo-Nazi group in the United States was the National Alliance.
 Until his death, it was led by William Luther Pierce, the infamous author of the race-war novel The Turner Diaries, a book believed to have served as the blueprint for the 1995 Oklahoma City bombing.